Final coronavirus stimulus bill omits several Pelosi wish list items, as vote appears imminent

 "We will continue to have virus-mitigation measures that create mass unemployment for a significant period, and even after those measures can be relaxed through much of the country, it will take some time for employers to re-ingest all the previously laid-off workers," Barro wrote.
 "In fact, it’s likely that the shutdowns will persist long enough that the enhanced benefits will need to be extended.
 If we’re in a situation by July where all the shutdowns are over and employers are eagerly hiring and our biggest concern is too many people don’t want to go back to work, I will be overjoyed and very surprised."

+Later Wednesday, the Republicans agreed to drop their objections to fast-tracking the stimulus vote, as long as there was first a vote on the Sasse amendment to cap unemployment benefits to 100 percent of salary.

-Late Wednesday, Pelosi said unanimous consent was a nonstarter in the House, and implied that quick passage in the lower chamber may be unrealistic.
+Also in the evening, Pelosi said unanimous consent was a nonstarter in the House, and implied that quick passage in the lower chamber may be unrealistic.
 Pelosi has called for members to have at least 24 hours to review the bill text once it's available.

 “That’s not gonna work," she told reporters shortly after 7:30 p.m.
 ET, referring to unanimous consent.
 "Republicans have told us that’s not possible from their said. ...
 What I’d like to see -- because this a $2 trillion bill -- I’d like to see a good debate on the floor."